kimchitsigai/Articles-and-Tutorials/sogo_install.md

 Then restart Postfix

 	sudo service postfix restart

+## Dovecot Installation

+To install Dovecot, execute:

+	sudo apt-get install dovecot-imapd

+Configure Dovecot by creating a new file:

+	sudo vim /etc/dovecot/local.conf

+and paste the following text:

+	mail_location = maildir:~/.Maildir
+	disable_plaintext_auth = no

+	passdb {
+  	driver = static
+  	args = nopassword=y host=127.0.0.1
+	}

+Restart Dovecot:

+	sudo service dovecot restart

+### Security Hardening

+Any server accessible from the public Internet should be security hardened, and a groupware server is no exception.
+While security best practices are not within the scope of this article,

+* Change your SSH port from the default Port 22 to a random port **below 1024**, as described in **Step Five** of [Initial Server Setup with Ubuntu 12.04](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04);

+* Configure a [firewall](https://www.digitalocean.com/community/articles/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server) and make sure to open your **custom SSH port** and **TCP Ports 25 &amp; 465**;
+ * The default firewall configuration tool for Ubuntu is `ufw`.
+To open the necessary ports, simply execute:

+    		sudo ufw allow [custom SSH port below 1024]/tcp sudo ufw allow
+			sudo ufw enable
+			sudo ufw status verbose

+* Either [disable password logins](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps) or deploy [Fail2ban](https://www.digitalocean.com/community/articles/how-to-protect-ssh-with-fail2ban-on-ubuntu-12-04) &amp; [DenyHosts](https://www.digitalocean.com/community/articles/how-to-install-denyhosts-on-ubuntu-12-04).

 As always, if you need help with the steps outlined in this How-To, look to the DigitalOcean Community for assistance by posing your question(s), below.